MaoZiming/papers/4-distributed-systems/41-communication.md

     * For each process $P_k$, update $MC_j[j, k]$ to be the maximum of $MC_j[j, k]$ and $MC_i[i, k]$.
     * Additionally, for the sender $P_i$, update $MC_j[i, i]$ to be the maximum of $MC_j[i, i]$ and $MC_i[i, i] + 1$.

+### Two phased commit

+* Two-Phase Commit (2PC) is a distributed algorithm that ensures all participants in a distributed system agree on a transaction before it is committed
+* Phases of Two-Phase Commit:
+    * Prepare Phase (Voting Phase):
+    * The coordinator sends a "prepare" request to all participants.
+    * Each participant performs the necessary operations to ensure it can commit the transaction (e.g., locking resources, writing data to a log).
+    * Participants respond with either "vote-commit" (if they can commit) or "vote-abort" (if they cannot commit).
+* Commit Phase:
+    * If all participants respond with "vote-commit," the coordinator sends a "commit" message to all participants, instructing them to commit the transaction.
+    * If any participant responds with "vote-abort," the coordinator sends an "abort" message to all participants, instructing them to roll back the transaction.
+    * Participants then perform the commit or abort operation and acknowledge back to the coordinator.
+* How does the Two-Phase Commit protocol handle failures during the commit phase?
+    * If a failure occurs during the commit phase, the coordinator must ensure that the transaction is completed once the system recovers.
+The protocol assumes that the coordinator and participants can eventually recover and re-attempt the commit or abort based on the decision recorded before the failure.
+This might involve logging or other recovery mechanisms.
+* What is the primary disadvantage of the Two-Phase Commit protocol?
+    * The primary disadvantage of the Two-Phase Commit protocol is its blocking nature.
+If the coordinator crashes after sending the prepare message but before sending the commit/abort decision, participants can be left in an uncertain state, blocking further transactions until the coordinator recovers.
+This can lead to inefficiencies and delays in distributed systems.